 Figure BE provided guidance on water quality targets for different types of development or site area.
 Due to the inclusion of development types and lot sizes the table was confusing to interpret.
 It has been amended to remove the first three rows which related to development types as they duplicated control B4.5.
 The figure and column heading was also amended to clarify the table relates to subdivision.

-6 B5 Flooding

-- 1. Remove references to flood prone land subject to further investigation - Provide clarity around the PMF, FPA and their relationship with hazard categories define.
+- 6 B5 Flooding - 1.
+Remove references to flood prone land subject to further investigation define.
 This category no longer exists as Council has now defined the flood hazard category of all land in Port Stephens.